Abell 1033: Radio halo and gently reenergized tail at 54 MHz

-{Hamburger Sternwarte, University of Hamburg, Gojenbergsweg 112, D-21029, Hamburg, Germany\\ \and INAF - Istituto di Radioastronomia, via P. Gobetti 101, 40129, Bologna, Italy \and Leiden Observatory, Leiden University, PO Box 9513, 2300 RA Leiden, The Netherlands \and Dipartimento di Fisica e Astronomia (DIFA), Università di Bologna, via Gobetti 93/2, 40129, Bologna, Italy \and ASTRON, Netherlands Institute for Radio Astronomy, Oude Hoogeveensedijk 4, 7991 PD, Dwingeloo, The Netherlands \and Th{\"u}ringer Landessternwarte, Sternwarte 5, D-07778 Tautenburg, Germany } \abstract {Abell 1033 is a merging galaxy cluster of moderate mass ($M_{500} = 3.24 \times 10^{14} M_\odot$) which hosts a broad variety of diffuse radio sources linked to different astrophysical phenomena.
-The most peculiar one is an ultra-steep spectrum elongated feature which is the prototype of the category of gently re-energized tails (GReET).
-Furthermore, the cluster hosts sources previously classified as a radio phoenix and a radio halo.} {In this work, we aim to improve the understanding of the cosmic ray acceleration mechanisms in galaxy clusters in a frequency and mass range poorly explored so far. } {To investigate the ultra-steep synchrotron emission in the cluster, we perform a full direction-dependent calibration of a LOFAR observation centered at 54\,MHz.
-We analyze this observation together with re-calibrated data of the LOFAR Two-meter Sky Survey at 144\,MHz and an archival GMRT observation at 323\,MHz.
-We perform a spectral study of the radio galaxy tail connected to the GReET to test if the current interpretation of the source is in agreement with observational evidence below 100\,MHz.
+{Hamburger Sternwarte, University of Hamburg, Gojenbergsweg 112, D-21029, Hamburg, Germany\\ \and INAF - Istituto di Radioastronomia, via P. Gobetti 101, 40129, Bologna, Italy \and Leiden Observatory, Leiden University, PO Box 9513, 2300 RA Leiden, The Netherlands \and Dipartimento di Fisica e Astronomia (DIFA), Università di Bologna, via Gobetti 93/2, 40129, Bologna, Italy \and ASTRON, Netherlands Institute for Radio Astronomy, Oude Hoogeveensedijk 4, 7991 PD, Dwingeloo, The Netherlands \and Th{\"u}ringer Landessternwarte, Sternwarte 5, D-07778 Tautenburg, Germany } \abstract {Abell 1033 is a merging galaxy cluster of moderate mass ($M_{500} = 3.24 \times 10^{14} M_\odot$).
+It hosts a broad variety of diffuse radio sources that are linked to different astrophysical phenomena.
+The most peculiar phenomenon is an elongated feature with an ultra-steep spectrum that is the prototype of the category of gently reenergized tails (GReET).
+Furthermore, the cluster hosts sources that were previously classified as a radio phoenix and a radio halo.} {We aim to improve the understanding of the cosmic-ray acceleration mechanisms in galaxy clusters in a frequency and mass range that has been poorly explored so far. } {To investigate the ultra-steep synchrotron emission in the cluster, we performed a full direction-dependent calibration of a LOFAR observation centered at 54\,MHz.
+We analyzed this observation together with recalibrated data of the LOFAR Two-meter Sky Survey at 144\,MHz and an archival GMRT observation at 323\,MHz.
+We performed a spectral study of the radio galaxy tail that is connected to the GReET to test whether the current interpretation of the source agrees with observational evidence below 100\,MHz.